-Makalolo Plains Camp is entirely elevated with the main communal area, guest accommodation and walkways all raised to about two meters off of the ground - this provides guests with added security at night as wildlife frequently passes through the camp.
+Those choosing to visit Makalolo Plains can expect an elevated camp, with the main area, accommodation and walkways all raised about two metres off the ground.
+This provides guests with added security, especially at night when wildlife frequently passes through the camp.

-The main area at Makalolo incorporates a comfortable lounge with a small library of books, and a bar with great views across the pan.
+The main area incorporates a comfortable lounge with a small library of books, and a bar with great views across the pan.
 Evening meals are taken around a long dinner table.

 Makalolo Plains boasts two firepits: one on the raised decking in front of camp, the other at ground level, on the edge of the pan.
 Both have plenty of seating and make good spots for tea and coffee, either early in the morning or after dinner.
 There is also a plunge pool – which sometimes doubles as a waterhole for inquisitive elephants!

 Wilderness Safaris, who manage Makalolo Plains, support and run a number of community and wildlife programmes.
-There is much on-going research concerning concession ecology taking place in this private area of Hwange and as such Makalolo Plains Camp offers guests the chance to meet the resident research coordinator for the South East Hwange Area.
-This is an interesting way to perhaps spend an hour and gain a deeper understanding of the flora and fauna surrounding the camp and to learn about some of the challenges and issues facing the wildlife of Hwange National Park.
+There is much on-going research concerning concession ecology taking place in this private area of Hwange and Makalolo Plains Camp offers guests the chance to meet the resident research coordinator for the south-east Hwange area.
+This is an interesting way to spend an hour or so gaining a deeper understanding of the flora and fauna surrounding the camp and learning about some of the challenges and issues facing the wildlife of Hwange National Park.

 Directions: Travellers usually transfer to the camp by 4WD from either Makalolo Airstrip (also known as the 'Linkwasha Airstrip') or the airstrip at Main Camp (about 180 minutes' drive).

 Drinks included: Drinks are generally included, however there are no specialist imported spirits, fine vintage wines or champagne.